Read and View Mainboard ID

 Note: All IDs appearing in this document are examples.
 The actual ID for each mainboard is different.
 Please fill in the ID you actually obtained.

-- Open a browser, enter the IP address of the host computer in the address bar, for example, if my host IP is
+- Open a browser, enter the IP address of the host computer in the address bar.
+For example, if the host IP is

 Loading...

-- Open the WEB interface of the host computer, find in the configuration options on the left sidebar:
+- Open the WEB interface of the host computer.
+In the configuration options on the left sidebar, find:

 Loading... |